 We help kids to breathe easy

-At Children’s Hospitals and Clinics of Minnesota, we feel fortunate to be a part of so many kids’ lives.
+At Children’s Minnesota, we feel fortunate to be a part of so many kids’ lives.
 The pulmonology and respiratory team cares for thousands of children each year in our inpatient and outpatient settings.
 Every patient is special to us.

 We might meet for the first time in the pediatric intensive care unit, when your child is hospitalized for breathing troubles, or your child might come to one of the outpatient clinics for asthma diagnosis and treatment.
 We’re there for you wherever and whenever you need us — 24/7.

 We’re with you from the start

 Because we deal with a variety of lung and respiratory issues, there are many ways we can meet.
 Your first visit with a pulmonary specialist usually depends on the severity of your child’s problem.
 We might meet you:

 - In critical care units.
 Seventy percent of children in critical care are there because of a breathing problem.
 We put breathing experts right in the pediatric intensive care units where your child needs us most.
 As a child recovers, we continue his or her care on the hospital floor, or in our outpatient clinics.
 A primary pulmonary provider oversees your case every step of the journey.

 - In the hospital/In the PICU.
 Some children may be hospitalized for breathing problems.
 These children are placed under the expert care of pulmonary physicians and pulmonary nurse practitioners.
 Others may be in the hospital for non-respiratory reasons, and a doctor might ask for a consultation from one of the pulmonary and respiratory experts.

 - In our clinics.
 Many respiratory and lung conditions, such as asthma and cystic fibrosis, require ongoing management.
 That’s where six outpatient clinics come in.
 We can conduct many breathing tests and procedures right in our clinics.
 You don’t need to travel far to receive care.